knziiy/CSVGrepper/Readme.md

 You can easily refine search results in the table.
 This makes it easier to search than directly searching the CSV file.

+Please Drag & Drop the CSV file onto the screen.

+You can specify multiple keywords for searching, separated by spaces.

 ## Screen Image